neschenbaum/academic-kickstart/content/publication/escalating-fines-and-prices.md

 +++
-title = "Escalating Fines and Prices: The Curse of Positive Selection" date = 2018-09-25T15:58:24+02:00 draft = false
+title = "Explaining Escalating Fines and Prices: The Curse of Positive Selection" date = 2018-09-25T15:58:24+02:00 draft = false